-ICHL 131 Chinese XI for Hospitality and Tourism Industry
+ICHL 131 Chinese XI for Hospitality and Tourism Industry Prerequisite(s): ICHL 130

 Further knowledge of grammar and essential vocabulary in order to lead the students to an intermediate level of proficiency.
 Emphasis is placed on developing listening, speaking, reading and writing skills through an integrated approach.
 Students must be able to communicate with Chinese speakers in the tourism and hospitality industry and to give more precise tourism information about Thailand at a level higher than ICHL 130.